Montabaur (electoral district): Members

 The constituency has been held by the Christian Democratic Union (CDU) during all but two Bundestag terms since its creation.
 It was first represented by Robert Stauch of the CDU from 1949 to 1965, followed by August Hanz until 1972.
 Willi Peiter of the Social Democratic Party (SPD) was elected in 1972 and served a single term.
 Former member Hanz regained it in 1976 and served until 1987.
 Joachim Hörster was then representative from 1987 to 1998.
 Rudolf Scharping of the SPD was elected in 1998 and served a single term.
 Former member Hörster regained it in 2002 and served until 2013.
 Andreas Nick was elected 2013 and re-elected in 2017.
-Tanja Machalet won the constituency for the SPD in 2021.
+Tanja Machalet won the constituency for the SPD in 2021, but lost to Harald Orthey of the CDU in 2025.